Slickdeals/terraform-docker/README.md

-# jenkins-terraform
+# terraform-docker

-make a jenkins ssh-slave that has terraform installed.
+make a jenkins friendly container with terraform installed.